 EGI.eu

 The Service Targets for each EGI Global service may differ due to the criticality and available support level of the services.
-For critical services, which are important in the day-by-day operations of the infrastructure and heavily used by the users or middleware services, EGI.eu has to assure an almost continuous availability: 99% Availability/Reliability on a monthly base.
+For critical services, which are important in the day-by-day operations of the infrastructure and heavily used by the users or middleware services, EGI.eu has to assure an almost continuous availability: 99% Availability and Reliability on a monthly basis.
 For services with a lower grade of criticality a lower minimum performance is specified, although a good level is still required.
 For human support services (e.g. 1st , 2nd, 3rd Level Support and Grid Oversight) the targets are defined in the EGI.eu OLA according to ticket response time.

 It is mandatory that EGI Global service providers comply with the monthly targets, as specified in the following table.